ComposableFi/composable/code/parachain/frame/vesting/README.md

 # Vesting Pallet

+*The vesting pallet adds functionality to gradually unlock an accounts balance*

+---

 ## Overview

 Vesting module provides a means of scheduled balance lock on an account.
 It uses the *graded vesting* way, which unlocks a specific amount of balance every period of time, until all balance unlocked.